 Figure 5: Catch per unit effort (number of SBT per thousand hooks) from the charter fleet in Region 6 (west coast South Island) for all southern bluefin tuna (dashed line) and for fish greater than 10 years of age based on proportional ageing data (solid line, open symbols) and based on direct ageing data (solid line, solid symbols).

 4 Size composition

-For fish length we consider data collected from 1989 to 2010 (Figures 6 and 7).
+Fish length data collected from 2001 to 2014 are shown in Figures 6 and 7.

 4.1.1 Size composition data